kalbasit/kalbas.it/content/post/manage-website-with-hugo-and-nix-part-2/index.md

 description: "Manage Hugo themes with Nix"
 ---

+This is the second article in the series of articles about Hugo and Nix.
 If you have not read the [previous article]({{< ref "manage-website-with-hugo-and-nix" >}}), please do so before reading this article.